Open House: What should be done to end common man's woes, especially during VIP movement?

 Use tech for security arrangements

 As it is not the new precedent that during the visit of VIPs in the city the roads are blocked or the traffic is diverted through other route, keeping in view the security and safety of the VIPs for safe passage of the convoy is the responsibility of the district administration and the district administration on its behalf tries to defuse every error for smooth passing of VIPs.
 As this is not the new practice of blocking the roads during the visit of VIPs, it is old practice.
 As with the modernisation of technology the traffic should be halted just for minutes and long time blockage of traffic for long hours creates traffic hazards for long after the safe passage of VIP convoy.
+Where there are two Lanes there one side is remained open for through traffic.
 As in the present arena of digital communication the political leaders have lot of facilities to address the masses through internet facilities by fixing LED’s.
 It is up to the decision taken by the political leaders to interact with their cadre through virtual rallies or through virtual meetings with the masses through their mobiles or other devices.

 Rajat Kumar Mohindru